Dreyfus affair: Subsequent career

 Dreyfus was reinstated in the army with the rank of artillery major by law on 13 July 1906.
 This reflected the rank to which he could reasonably have been expected to have risen had his career not been interrupted by the false charges against him.
-However Dreyfus and his supporters were disappointed that his five years of imprisonment were not taken into account for the reconstruction of his career and that his promotion to major was back-dated only to 10 July 1903.
+However, Dreyfus and his supporters were disappointed that his five years of imprisonment were not taken into account for the reconstruction of his career and that his promotion to major was back-dated only to 10 July 1903.
 This decision blocked any hope of a career worthy of his past successes before his arrest in 1894.
 After serving for a year as commander of the artillery depot at Fort Neuf de Vincennes, Major Dreyfus retired in June 1907; a decision taken in part because of recurrent tropical fevers and chronic fatigue arising from the strain of his imprisonment.

 On 4 June 1908, on the occasion of the transfer of the ashes of Émile Zola to the Pantheon, Alfred Dreyfus was the target of an attack.
 Louis Grégori, an extreme right-wing journalist and assistant of Drumont, fired two shots from a revolver and wounded Dreyfus slightly in the arm.
 He was driven to do this for Action Française (French Action) not only to disrupt the ceremony for the "two traitors" Zola and Dreyfus, but also to remake the Dreyfus trial through a new trial, a revenge of some sort.
-The trial was at the Assizes of the Seine, where Grégori was acquitted – the latest in a long series of judicial misconducts.
+The trial was at the Assises of the Seine, where Grégori was acquitted – the latest in a long series of judicial misconducts.
 It was an occasion for new antisemitic riots that the government suppressed half-heartedly.